 When you link the Salesforce Org Model node with a process activity you are not just linking this particular node, you are linking the same node from Production & all associated Sandbox Org Models.
 Clicking on the available metadata from the blue icon will pop up a modal window with the list of all metadata connections across existing environments.
 You will be able to either navigate to the org models or to Salesforce setup for the selected item, in the selected environment.

-Linking requirements and stories to org and ref models
+Linking requirements and stories to Salesforce Org and Ref models

 You can also click Copy requirement link on requirement / or Copy story link on a story in the Change app and go to the Org / Ref Model node and then select an option to Paste requirement link or Paste story link.
 You can do that either from the Documentation tab or from the context menu on a node